-Undefined Scripts is the official site of MISKEENAH–poet/writer/editor.
-Often called the ‘young Maya’ of her generation, she only hopes to be as great.
-In the following works, MISKEENAH scribes life–undefined–in the gray area outside boxes.
+Undefined Scripts is the official ShaKena Scripts site.
+Poet and writer often called the ‘young Maya’ of her generation, she only hopes to be as great.
+In the following works, ShaKena scribes life–undefined–in the gray area outside boxes.
 (Click titles for full poem.)

 My diary of a broken me worn on three-fourth quarter sleeves.
 Zoned beyond comfort, I carry with Me a different kind of love.
 Remiss to uncontrollable variables outside the constant, myself.
 I want to shear island locs from dreaded roots.
 Take my clothes off; dance in a waterfall.
 Dear love, I just want to be free.

 Snap back caps turn forward a different side of you.
 Soon between sixteen to nineteen, green infatuation from teenage conversation, twelve-year-prior-blues foreshadowed love.
 Bound by a child back when I was a child, I saw Me.
 You’re just now feeling with your eyes wide shut but I’ve been here.